tungmv7/dtbds/wp-content/plugins/custom-post-type-ui/readme.txt

 * Updated: Tested on WordPress 4.5
 * Updated: Cleaned up admin footer area for social links.
 * Updated: Moved all localization work to WordPress.org Translation packs

 = 1.2.4 =
 * Added: new CPTUI_VERSION constant to match naming of other current constants.
-* Added: CPTUI_VERSION constant to cptui.css string for cache busting.

-= 1.2.4 =
-* Added: new CPTUI_VERSION constant to match naming of other current constants.